LIFE IN AJO

 Come for a visit.
 Plan to stay for a lifetime.

-Check these websites for more information on events: www.ajochamber.com and www.isdanet.org.
+Check these websites for more information on events: onlyinajo.com, ajochamber.com and isdanet.org.

 Ajo hosts many events throughout the year.
 In February it’s the Old Time Fiddlers and the Ajo Peacemakers Annual Quilt Show.
-In March there is the Ajo Regional Food Festival, the Sonoran Shindig, and either the Tri-National Symposium on the Sonoran Desert or the Community Arts Gathering (these are held on alternate years).
+In March there is the Ajo Regional Food Festival and the biannual Tri-National Symposium on the Sonoran Desert.
+Community Arts Gatherings pop up throughout the year.
 There are festivities on Cinco de Mayo and the 4th of July, and the third week in September brings the International Day of Peace parade and celebration.
-Thanksgiving week-end offers special art events and exhibitions.
 The year wraps up with Santa’s appearance in the Curley School tower and his sleigh ride to Ajo Plaza.

 Ajo is 100 miles southwest of Phoenix, 120 miles west of Tucson, and 40 miles north of the Mexico-Arizona border.
 Ajo is centrally located in a region of important art and crafts fairs.
 The galleries and art markets of Phoenix, Scottsdale, Sedona, Tucson, Bisbee and Tubac are within a few hours' drive.
 San Diego and Santa Fe are a day away.